Action of 22 October 1917: Poelcappelle

-The attacking troops moved up to the front line on the night of 21/22 October, through the morass of the Steenbeek with respirators at the alert position on their heads, having already been bombarded with HE and gas shell.
+The attacking troops moved up to the front line on the night of 21/22 October, through the morass of the Steenbeek with respirators at the alert position on their heads, having already been bombarded with high explosive and gas shell.
 The 8th Norfolk took post in shell-holes marked with tapes by 1:00 a.m. when it began to rain and the 10th Essex were ready by 2:00 a.m.
 The British barrage began at 5:35 a.m. and eight minutes later began to creep forward at 100 yd per minute.
 The 8th Norfolk advanced through the village against slight resistance and captured the pillboxes at the Brewery.
 One hour later, the 10th Essex advanced, C Company on the right, A Company in the centre and B Company on the left.
 A machine-gun 200 yd to the west of Helles House, pinned down B Company and part of A Company, until a party outflanked and captured the post.
 The Essex then advanced to the Norfolks and found cover amidst the ruins of the village and shell-holes.
 German artillery-fire had increased, the dreadful condition of the ground made it difficult to vacate the area being bombarded and C Company arrived at the jumping-off position severely depleted, their weapons already jammed by mud.